arashnm80/arashnm80.github.io/handbook/people.md

 I choose not to think about people.

+> I much prefer the sharpest criticism of a single intelligent man to the thoughtless approval of the masses.

 ### don't give a shit
 > fuck others

 Respect everyone and give a shit about no one, in fact don't even think about anyone.
 Do what you believe is best not what society enforce on you.

 > Everybody in the world is a compass for me.
 A reminder of where I want to be and where I don't.

+i might be right or wrong, but either way, the key point is not to give a shit about others

 ### source
 every person, best or worst, is a source to learn what to do or what not to do.